Giddy Josie Gibson confirms romance with new boyfriend and reveals 'I've said I love you!'

-This Morning host Josie Gibson has revealed she’s got a boyfriend – and she’s already said the “L” word.
+This Morning host Josie Gibson has hit back at claims a colleague of hers is her boyfriend.

-The blonde TV presenter set tongues wagging at the start of the year when she was pictured holding hands with cameraman Sam Morter in Paris.
-Josie’s pal Alison Hammond even commented that they were a “beautiful couple”.
+The blonde TV presenter set tongues wagging when she was pictured holding hands with cameraman Sam Morter in Paris earlier this year.
+At the time, Josie’s pal Alison Hammond even commented that they were a “beautiful couple”.

+The Sun had reported that the object of her affection is none other than Sam, something Josie has since denied.

+Taking to Instagram on Wednesday, Josie clarified: “I’m not in a relationship, or neither am I in love, with cameraman Sam.
+I am not with Sam Morter.
+I love Sam Morter, he is my work colleague.
+I’m like his older sister, I’m like his auntie.
+That’s as far as it goes.
+There is nothing going on with me and Sam Morter.”

-On tonight’s show, Josie reveals: “There is someone in my life at the moment but it’s early stages.
+On tonight’s episode of Shopping With Keith Lemon, Josie reveals: “There is someone in my life at the moment but it’s early stages.
 It’s that bit where you’ve got the flutters, can’t-wait-to see-them vibes – you get a little bit nervous.”

 She then adds: “I’ve said I love you.
 It’s best to just get it out of the way, I don’t like playing games.”